WizardKingZ/WizardKingZ.github.io/_posts/2018-09-24-timeseries-outlier-detection.markdown

   }
 }
 ##
-## report returns a summary of outlier and its statistics for each individual iteration
+## report returns a summary of the outlier and its statistics for each individual iteration
-## each interation takes two rows
+## each interaction takes two rows
-## first row contains Jmax, Cmax value for each type of outlier and the position of the identified outlier
+## first row contains Jmax, Cmax value for each type of outlier, and the position of the identified outlier
 ## first 4 columns are for Jmax from type 1 to 4 and column 5 to 8 are for Cmax from type 1 to 4
 ## the 9th column is the type of the identified outlier and the 10th is the time index
 ## the second row contains time indexes for each Jmax and Cmax